top of page

 WHY WE ADVOCATE FOR IT

 The two-state solution recognizes and approves of both claims to the land.
-What is not approved by this plan and can never be accepted is violence against one's neighbors in the name of greed for more land (on both sides).
+The two-state solution rejects violence against one's neighbors in the name of greed for more land (on both sides).
 Peace comes from contentment, and contentment can only come from the end of all-or-nothing politics when talking about Israel and Palestine.

 israel-palestine-flags-peace-process.jpg